atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 This lady Charlotte is a charming creature. -- She is, actually, beyond expression, amiable. -- She appears to be so; but I know there must be some confounded drawback to turn the scale against her excellent qualities. -- I hope, at least, that there are some shades in her character, for I would not be in love with her for millions -- If I discover nothing atrocious belonging to her, I shall become a mere driveller -- I shall dote on her, adore her. -- You cannot conceive how lovely she is. -- Never did I see so much beauty with so little consciousness. -- There is a mildness, a delicacy in her whole behaviour, which is ravishing. -- Pray heaven she may have a thousand defects -- I have discerned none yet. -- If I do not find out some capital blemishes soon, I shall be undone. -- Her indifference, her insensibility will bring me off. -- I can never love a woman whose passions are not as tenderly alive as my own; -- yet she is affected by everything -- by every thing but what relates to me.

 I saw her weep t’other day at a moving tale; she absolutely melted my heart with tears; -- Yet when she saw Mrs. Mead leave me afflicted at my coolness, she had not the slightest curiosity to know the grounds of our division. -- I gave her several openings; dumb.
 She expressed not the least desire to enter upon the cause of our *depit amoureux.* -- But why do I find fault with her?
 Perhaps she is to be revered for her behaviour; perhaps she had curiosity, and only denied herself the gratificatioa of it, through pity to Mrs. Mead. -- She is, indeed, an angel, if her behaviour was regulated by compassion. -- But I will not suppose her to be so much superior to her busy, inquisitive, censorious sex, who generally look out pretty sharp to catch a frail sister tripping, and then hunt her down most unmercifully. -- Were she full of imperfections, my heart would never be in the least disturbed by her; but I am afraid her excellencies will enslave me. -- No -- her total disregard of me will save me from a fatal love-fit; besides, I shall never be able to love a woman, who has the slightest partiality for another.
 She  will not, I firmly believe, marry Evelyn; but she certainly has no aversion to him. -- Her behaviour to him is so gentle, so condescending, so very considerate, that I sometimes don’t know what to think; yet she gave me the preference t’other night, when we had a ball here. -- The men were to choose partners; Evelyn asked the favour of lady Charlotte’s hand.
-She directly replied, that she Should not dance. -- A little while afterwards, I asked the same question; she Smiled, held out her hand negligently, and said, “You will have but an idle partner.”
+She directly replied, that she Should not dance. -- A little while afterwards, I asked the same question; she Smiled, held out her hand negligently, and said, "You will have but an idle partner."

 Charmed with her compliance, I replied -- You will suit me to a hair, for I am the laziest of mortals. -- We, consequently, chatted more than we danced. -- I am nobody in a ball room: I was never fond of fluttering about in the air like a monkey, for the diversion of the women. -- She seemed frequently weary, I thought. --  I, therefore, frequently asksd her to sit down -- she willingly assented. -- I enjoyed a luxurious evening in the sentimental way; -- but we stirred up so much envy and jealousy among the rest of the company, that I don’t know whether some awkward consequences may not ensue. -- Evelyn, in particular, was quite unhappy; the poor fellow looked ready to burst with vexation. -- Instead of triumphing over him, I actually pitied him, because I saw that my lovely partner felt nothing but compassion for him.
 She had even the good nature to make a little sort of apology to him, telling him, that when he asked her, she had determined not to dance. -- "You know, Evelyn," added she, with a heavenly Smile, "that we women are changeable creatures; but, indeed I had no design to affront you, particularly, by a refusal." -- The poor fellow trembled while she spoke, and appeared actually astonished at such uncommon condescension; a condescension which raised her in my eyes, but which drew malicious remarks upon her from almost all the women in the room. -- "Flirt, coquettish air, affectation," were the words applied to the only woman in the room who had not deserved them.
 I, too, was baited most cruelly for my idleness, for my singularity, and for being so extremely regardless of all that was uttered, and of much more that was only looked.
 I paid my court with the most successful assiduity, seemingly, to lady Charlotte, and was honoured with her smiles for the remainder of the time we spent together -- I shall absolutely go too far, if I don’t take care. -- It must not be -- after all I have said against the deluding sex, to be seduced at last. -- What have I not to expect? -- But it is not come to that yet -- No, no, Jack -- whatever you may think, I am not in love.